Patrick O’Hearn Discography

 In 1980 Patrick O’Hearn was in a group with Mark Isham and Peter Maunu called Group 87.
 Their self-titled debut album, released in 1980, has a track called “Frontiers : 1856”.
 On Patrick’s 2011 solo album Transitions, the last track is “Frontiers Revisited”, which is well titled, because that’s exactly what it is : a remake of the song “Frontiers : 1856”, which Patrick wrote.

 On the Trust album, there is a track named “The Lone Man”.
 In the movie Silent Tongue, which Patrick composed the soundtrack for, there is a character credited as The Lone Man.
-At one point, the music that commences the track The Lone Man (from Trust) can be heard briefly during the film.
-This would suggest that Patrick has taken that initial piece of music in the film, and expanded it into a full track for the Trust album.
+At one point, the music that commences the track The Lone Man (from Trust) can be heard very briefly during the film.
+This suggests that Patrick has taken that initial piece of music in the film, and expanded it into a full track for the Trust album.
 Silent Tongue was made in 1992 and released in 1993, and Patrick would have been working on the material for Trust sometime between 1991 and 1995, so the timing fits.

 AVAILABILITY OF MOVIES PATRICK DID SOUNDTRACKS FOR